Lola T140

 SL140/2

 Don Dierking in his Lola T140.
-Copyright Don Dierking; image provided by Phil Henny.
+Copyright Don Dierking (image provided by Phil Henny).
 Used with permission.

 Invoice date 13 May 1968 (sold to 'Haas').
 Unused during 1968.
 Purchased as a new red rolling chassis from Haas via Charlie Hayes by Don Dierking (California) Easter weekend April 1969 and fitted with a 5-litre Chev by Roy Campbell.
 Raced at P.I.R. in Arizona and at Laguna Seca.
 Dierking was running in the novice class at first so was a brave man to have chosen a T140.
-The car was sold to a SCCA staff officer in Scottsdale, AZ in 1972.
+The car was sold to an SCCA staff officer in Scottsdale, AZ in 1972.
 Subsequent history unknown.

 Unknown